phpseclib/phpseclib.github.io/versioned_docs/version-4.0/intro/why.md

 PHP's OpenSSL bindings don't have any CRL support at all. phpseclib has a full `phpseclib4\File\CRL` class: load a CRL, inspect its contents, build one, sign one, validate one against a CA.

 phpseclib also handles real-world CRL ergonomics that, as far as we know, no other X.509 implementation does.
 Real-world CRLs can be large (multi-megabyte is common for big CAs), and re-downloading them on every signature check is unworkable.
 CRLs carry `thisUpdate` and `nextUpdate` fields specifically so that consumers can cache them, but actually wiring that caching into your validation path is something every other X.509 implementation we've looked at leaves entirely to the caller. phpseclib gives you `X509::setCRLLookupCallback()`: a hook where you wire up whatever cache backend you want (MySQL, MongoDB, the local filesystem, whatever) and `$x509->validateSignature()` uses it transparently.
-See [Using CRLs in Practice](file/crl.mdx#using-crls-in-practice) for the full pattern.
+See [Using CRLs in Practice](../file/crl.mdx#using-crls-in-practice) for the full pattern.

 ### X.509 editability

 PHP's OpenSSL bindings let you read certificates (`openssl_x509_parse`) and produce signed ones from a CSR-shaped intent (`openssl_csr_sign`), but they don't give you a way to *edit* a parsed certificate field-by-field.
 You can't load a cert, swap out an extension, and re-serialize it.
 You can't twiddle a single byte of a SignedAttr and see what happens.

-phpseclib's `X509` (and `CSR`, `CRL`, `SPKAC`, `CMS`) objects implement `ArrayAccess` over their parsed ASN.1 structures.
+phpseclib's [X509](../file/x509.mdx) (and [CSR](../file/csr.mdx), [CRL](../file/crl.mdx), [SPKAC](../file/spkac.mdx), and CMS) objects implement `ArrayAccess` over their parsed ASN.1 structures.
 Every field is reachable both via a helper method (`getSubjectDN()`, `getExtension()`) *and* via the array path (`$x509['tbsCertificate']['subject']`, `$x509['tbsCertificate']['extensions']`).
 The two paths return the same typed objects; ArrayAccess isn't a lower-level escape hatch, it's a parallel API.
+The [Deep Dive: ASN1\Constructed Objects](../file/detail-constructed.mdx) reference covers the parallel API in detail.

 That fine granularity is what makes serious work possible.
 Want to produce intentionally malformed certificates to fuzz a TLS implementation? phpseclib has an explicit escape hatch, `phpseclib4\File\ASN1\Element`, that lets you substitute raw DER bytes anywhere phpseclib would normally accept a value to encode.
 Want to register a custom extension OID so phpseclib understands a private-CA extension? `X509::registerExtension()`.
 Want to copy one field from one cert to another?
 Trivial.
 With PHP's OpenSSL bindings, none of that is reachable: you get the fields the parser chose to expose, in the format the parser chose to expose them in, and that's it.